pulcher/ignite-learning-paths-training-aiml/README.md

 #### Session Code: AIML10

-Tailwind Traders has a lot of legacy data that they’d like their developers to leverage in their apps – from various sources, both structured and unstructured, and including images, forms, pdf files, and several others.
-In this session, you'll learn how the team used Cognitive Search to make sense of this data in a short amount of time and with amazing success.
-We'll discuss tons of AI concepts, like the ingest-enrich-explore pattern, skillsets, cognitive skills, natural language processing, computer vision, and beyond.
+In this workshop you will make sense of unstructured data using AI services.
+You are a Tailwind Traders developer and Tailwind Traders has a lot of legacy data that they’d like to leverage in their apps.
+This data is from various sources, both structured and unstructured, and includes images, forms, pdf files etc.
+You'll learn how you can build an end-to-end architecture, with Azure Cognitive Search at its heart, to make sense of this unstructured data within the business.
+You’ll be introduced to AI concepts, like the ingest-enrich-explore pattern, skillsets, cognitive skills, natural language processing, computer vision, and beyond.

 ### [Using Pre-Built AI to Solve Business Challenges](aiml20/workshop-instructions.md)